conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 If the response indicates the certificate is not issued by a valid authority, you have two options:

 - **Skip SSL Check**: This will skip validation of the SSL certificate on your server.
 This is an easy option for development environments with self-signed certificates.
-- **Upload Certificate**: This option will enable you to upload the certificate (.crt, .pem or .jks files), or paste the certificate as text.
+- **Upload Certificate**: This option will enable you to upload the certificate (.crt, .pem, .jks or .p12 files), or paste the certificate as text.

 ![admin-ssl-2.png](/img/admin/admin-ssl-2.png)